custom-components/ble_monitor/faq.md

 ### My sensor isn't showing the battery level

 Battery level is not broadcasted by all sensors.
-Check the list of supported sensors to see if your sensor supports battery level. [supported sensors](https://github.com/custom-components/sensor.mitemp_bt/blob/master/README.md#supported-sensors)
+Check the list of [supported sensors](https://github.com/custom-components/sensor.mitemp_bt/blob/master/README.md#supported-sensors) to see if your sensor supports battery level.
+LYWSD02 sensors need to be updated to firmware 1.1.2_00085 or above to the show battery level.

 ## TIPS AND TRICKS